Why finance savvy Expats need to read the Talmud!

 Now 1200 B.C. is a very long time, so it might not be a surprise that I didn’t get it from the Talmud.
 Instead I copied right out of Asset Allocation: Balancing Financial Risk by Robert Gibson.

-Depending on how old you are that book may seem pretty ancient too as it was published way back in 1989.
+Depending on how old you are that book may seem pretty ancient too.
+It was published way back in 1989.

 It’s a well written book that I would recommend anybody interested in investing read but it’s definitely not perfect.

-Gibson somehow uses this simple ‘three parts’ concept to come up with a much more diverse portfolio investment strategy where you end up splitting your money seven ways.
+Gibson somehow uses this simple ‘three parts’ concept to come up with a much more complicated investment strategy where you end up splitting your money seven ways.

 In other words, he takes a really simple idea and makes it really complicated.